Last Updated on: 12 Apr 2026

 Tata Punch Safety Rating

-The 2026 Tata Punch facelift has secured a full 5-star safety rating in the Bharat NCAP crash tests.
+The Punch has secured a full 5-star safety rating in the Bharat NCAP crash tests.
 The pre-facelift Tata Punch was crash-tested by the Global New Car Assessment Program (GNCAP) in 2021, awarding a 5-star safety rating for adult occupant protection and a 4-star rating for child occupant safety.
 The Punchโs safety suite features 6 standard airbags, a tyre pressure monitoring system (TPMS), hill hold and descent control and ISOFIX child seat anchorages.

 Tata Punch Latest Updates